-In 1988, Homestake Mineral Development Company (“Homestake”) outlined the Yellowjacket gold zone by drilling 58 diamond drill holes of which gold was intercepted to depth of 140 meters in drill core.
+In 1988, Homestake Mineral Development Company (“Homestake”) outlined the Yellowjacket gold zone by drilling 58 diamond drill holes in which gold was intercepted to depth of 140 meters in drill core.
 Homestake delineated a historical non-compliant resource estimate of 453,500 tonnes grading 10.26 g/t gold (British Columbia Department of Mines Open File 2000-2 page 41).
 These are historical figures and do not comply with the CIM reporting standards National Instrument 43-101 for mineral resources or reserves and should not be relied upon.
 While Brixton considers these historical estimates to be relevant to investors as it may indicate the presence of mineralization, a QP for Brixton has not done sufficient work to classify the historical estimates and Brixton is not treating these historical estimates as a current mineral resource.

 Map of Atlin Gold Camp – A District Scale Gold Anomaly (click to enlarge):

-Several of the creeks crossing Brixton’s claims have seen historic placer production up to 44,109 oz Au on McKee Creek BC MEMPR Paper 1984-2.
-The most extensive hard rock exploration work to date on Brixton’s claims was on the Yellowjacket zone via drilling.
+Several creeks within Brixton’s claim block have seen historic placer production, with production records of 44,109 oz Au on McKee Creek (BC MEMPR Paper 1984-2).
+Historically, the most extensive hard rock (non-placer) exploration work to date on Brixton’s claims was on the Yellowjacket zone via drilling.
 Historical work at the LD showing includes soil sampling, geophysical surveys, trenching, chip sampling and bulk sampling.
-Highlights from the work on the LD property includes 330 g/t Au (bulk sample), 1615 g/t Au (rock sample) and 3m of 9.39 g/t Au (drill core).
+Highlights from the work on the LD property includes 330 g/t Au (15kg bulk sample), 1615 g/t Au (rock sample) and 3 meters of 9.39 g/t Au from core drilling.
 Soil sampling has been an effective exploration tool on areas of higher elevations to define drill targets.

-Brixton’s extensive land position covers both Surprise Lake batholith and favourable sedimentary rocks of the Cache Creek terrane.
-The Company’s plan is to conduct regional exploration work to generate drill targets within this early stage district scale gold play.
+Brixton’s extensive land tenure covers both the Surprise Lake batholith and favourable sedimentary rocks of the Cache Creek terrane.